-Your leg muscles are the largest groups of muscle fiber in your body.
+Your leg muscles are the largest group of muscle fibers in your body.
 It’s important to train your thighs and booty often.

-Exercising your lower-body’s muscle groups – quadricep, hamstring, the booty (gluteus maximus), inner thigh (adductor), outer thigh (abductor), and calf – is the most important part of your entire strength-training regimen.
+Exercising your lower body’s muscle groups – quadriceps, hamstring, the booty (gluteus maximus), inner thigh (adductor), outer thigh (abductor), and calf – is the most important part of your entire strength-training regimen.

 The following workout uses dumbbells to firm and chisel your leg muscles – helping your thighs and booty to become stronger and healthier.

 Refer to the video within this article to see how each exercise appears in action.
 Photos and tips are also provided for each movement.